 Also, surrogacy arrangements can be classified into altruistic or commercial depending on whether the surrogate receives a financial reward or not for carrying someone else's pregnancy:

 - No payment is given to the surrogate as a reward for carrying the pregnancy.
 However, it is possible to reimburse her all the expenses incurred during pregnancy or as a consequence of being pregnant, including maternity clothes, special care, emotional support, special diet, etc.

 - Commercial, gainful, or paid surrogacy

-As we said earlier, there exist four types of surrogacy depending on the viewpoint: On the one hand, based on the fertility treatment used and the origin of the eggs; on the other hand, based on whether the surrogate is economically rewarded or not.
+As we said earlier, there are four types of surrogacy depending on the viewpoint: On the one hand, based on the fertility treatment used and the origin of the eggs; on the other hand, based on whether the surrogate is economically rewarded or not.

-From a technical & genetic viewpoint
+From a technical & genetic point of view

 We can distinguish between two primary types of surrogacy: Partial or traditional, and full or gestational.
 The main differences between them, as we shall see, are related to the assisted reproduction technique used, and the origin of the eggs—from the surrogate, an egg donor, or the intended mother.